 How to clean up old notification icons in Windows

-To see this list, right-click on the Taskbar, choose Properties, then go to the Notification Area tab and click the Customize button.
+To see this list, right-click on the taskbar, choose Properties, go to Taskbar tab and click the Customize button in the Notification Area section.

 To reset the list (please note, this will remove all settings you set for the icons):